Help To Buy: statement by David Cameron

 Ian from Southampton

 First-time buyer Ian Pidgley from Southampton is 22 years old and a marine electrician.
 Ian is looking to move into his new home in the new year.
-Ian said:

 The Help to Buy scheme started within a few days of me first contacting the mortgage advisor.
 It was really helpful, as it cut the deposit in half - in fact without it, I wouldn’t have been able to afford to buy at all.
 Now I can look forward to owning my own home.